 What is the definition of paraphimosis?

 Paraphimosis occurs when the foreskin is retracted behind the glans penis and cannot be returned to its original position.
-This turns into a urologic emergency as blood flow is decreased to the glands penis.
+This turns into a urologic emergency as blood flow is decreased to the penis glans.

 What causes paraphimosis?